Cecilia-xu/Leetcode/LeetCodeExplore/Array and String.md

         s1[5] = ',';
           ^
 ```
-> #### More discussions : problems & solutions
+> <strong> More discussions : problems & solutions </strong> <br>
-    1. Modification operation <br> If you want to modify just one of the characters, you have to create a new string.
+    1. Modification operation <br>
+    If you want to modify just one of the characters, you have to create a new string.

 - <strong> Other operations: concatenate, indexOf and substring </strong> <br>
 ```Java
 // "static void main" must be defined in a public class.